Cardiac Surgery | by BMB | Published on 28/05/2022

 Apart from all these factors, age also plays a crucial role with the risk being higher in children below 4 years of age and elderly above 65 years old.

 One of the best ways to avoid heat exhaustion is by staying indoors during peak hours and avoiding any kind of rigorous physical activity.
 You also need to keep yourself hydrated all the time and avoid the sun as much as you can.
-You have to be very careful with your choice of attire as well and choose clothes that are light in terms of colour and material.
+You have to be very careful with your choice of attire as well and choose clothes that are light in terms of color and material.
 Cotton clothes are best suited for the summer season, the reason being they allow your skin to breathe, making it easier for the sweat to evaporate.
 Avoid taking too much.
 If you have an existing medical condition that can increase your risk of heat exhaustion, go for a regular check-up to make sure that the problem is under control.

 If you want to know more about heat exhaustion and how you can bring down the risks of the same, contact the experts from the best heart hospital in Kolkata.